 - Medicare Savings Program (QMB, SMB, and QI-1)

 - tuberculosis (TB)

-To qualify for Medicaid, you must be a citizen or have been lawful permanent resident for at least five years.
-Lawfully present immigrants (Marshall Islanders) are generally ineligible.
-There are exceptions, such as for pregnant women.
+Undocumented immigrants are not eligible for Medicaid, though coverage may be available to cover emergencies, such as the cost of delivery and labor related to pregnancy.
+In Arkansas, prenatal care may be available regardless of immigration status so long as income criteria are met.
 If you do not qualify for Medicaid based on your immigration status, you may still be eligible for other health assistance programs.
-For example, the federal tax subsidy for plans purchased through the Health Insurance Marketplace.
+For example, the federal tac subsidy for plans purchased through the Health Insurance Marketplace.

 To find out if you and your family qualify for Medicaid, fill out an application at access.arkansas.gov, in the Health Insurance Marketplace, or the DHS office in your county.
 If you cannot go to the DHS office, a relative or a friend can apply for you.
 You must sign an application form and give certain information about yourself and your family.
 The county office decides eligibility.